Flutterando/dartion/README.md

 ## Goal

-Upload a backend in 5 seconds!
+Up your backend in 5 Seconds!
 This will make it easier for those who take front-end video classes like Flutter and need a ready server.
 From here, just populate the json file and you will have a simple and ready to use database.

 ## Instalation